 Las Vegas, Myanmar (English)

-About twenty years ago I and a Burmese colleague flew to Kyaing Tong to find out about the tourist infrastructure in this seldom visited part of the country.
-On the occasion we made a detour to Maingla (other names are Meng La, Mong La or Möng La), the country’s “sin city”.
+About twenty years ago I flew to Kyaing Tong with a Burmese colleague, to find out about the tourist infrastructure in this seldom-visited part of the country.
+On the occasion, we made a detour to Maingla (other names are Meng La, Mong La, or Möng La), the country’s “sin city”.
 Also called Myanmar’s Las Vegas!
 As far as I know, the area has been closed to foreigners, unless they are Chinese, for a long time.
-First we got a permit, which was relatively easy those days.
+First, we got a permit, which was relatively easy those days.
 From Kyaing Tong, the capital of the North Eastern Shan States, we went northeast to Maingla, about 100 km away.
-After crossing the Taping River, we reached a checkpoint that marks the border with Shan State Special Region No. 4 marked.
+After crossing the Taping River, we reached a checkpoint that marks the border with Shan State Special Region No. 4.
 It is controlled by the National Democratic Alliance Army (NDAA), one of the splinter groups that formed after the dissolution of the Communist Party of Burma (CPB White Flag).
 In 1989 the army’s infantry, which consisted mostly of members of the infamous Wa tribe, rebelled against the leadership.
 Various successor organizations emerged, of which the United Wa State Army is certainly the most powerful.